charleybolton/sparta-further-deployment-methods/docker/docker-sparta-app-site/README.md

 In a local development environment, simple placeholders like root / example are common.

 In production, these should be replaced with strong, secret credentials (often stored securely via AWS Secrets Manager or Docker secrets).

+In previous EC2-based deployments, environment variables were set directly within the instance (for example, using export commands or defined in PM2 or system service configurations), rather than being stored in a dedicated .env file.
+This approach provided similar functionality but lacked the automatic configuration management and portability offered by Docker Compose.

 ```bash